slel/html2data/README.rst

 Description
 ===========

-A simple way to transform a HTML file or URL to structured data.
+A simple way to transform an HTML file or URL to structured data.
 You only need to define the xpath to the element.
-Optionaly you can define functions to be applied after.
-You can easily write XPATH using the firebug extension, copy XPATH (I recommend edit the XPATH given by firebug, making it shorter).
+Optionally you can define functions to be applied afterwards.
+You can easily write XPATH using the firebug extension, copy XPATH (I recommend editing the XPATH given by firebug, making it shorter).

 Installation
 ============

 ::

 	>> easy_install html2data

 Example
 =======

 Import
 ------

 ::

 >>> from html2data import HTML2Data

 Create instance
 ---------------

 ::

 	>>> html = """<!DOCTYPE html><html lang="en"><head>